xenanetworks/tdl-xoa-driver/docs/source/understand_xoa_python/hlapi_guide.rst

 .. important::

     Modules and ports are test resources that cannot be created or deleted, unless the tester is reconfigured either physically or virtually.
-Thus, in XOA Python API, there is no "create" or "delete" methods for these two types of objects.
+Thus, in XOA Driver, there is no "create" or "delete" methods for these two types of objects.
 What we can do is to `obtain` the object that represents the underlying test resource.

     A :term:`Module Manager` can contain modules of different :term:`Module Types<Module Type>`.
 This is because there can be various test modules installed in a physical tester.
 On the other hand, a :term:`Port Manager` contains ports of the same :term:`Port Type`.
 This is because the ports on a module are of the same type.